Ahm Koh David Beighley - Administrative Abbot

 As the Educational Outreach Abott, Hung Su is the contact person for outreach opportunities for schools, colleges, and other organizations.
 As the current Precepts Master he is also responsible for conducting meetings for preceptors, facilitating training aspects, and conducting the precept ceremony.

 Additional Experience: Trained with GVSU Physics professor and veteran meditation practitioner, Dr. Karen Gipson for 17 years.
 Former Brother Superior of the Los Angeles and Houston Texas Houses of the Catholic Missionary Brother of Charity.

 Suseon Kathryn Doran-Fisher - Family Programs Abbot

 Suseon formally accepted the precepts in 2007 from the Buddhist Society for Compassionate Wisdom.
 She has been involved in the Ann Arbor Zen Buddhist Temple’s family program since 2008 and is a member of the Zen Buddhist Peace Camp clergy and organization committee.
-Suseon was ordained as a Dharma Teacher in 2017 at the Grand Rapids Buddhist Temple.
+Suseon started leading the children’s program at the Grand Rapids Buddhist Temple in 2013 and was ordained as a Dharma Teacher in 2017.

 As the Family Programs Abbot, Suseon is responsible for engaging parents and children in the Buddha Dharma through curriculum planning and implementation of the children’s “Sangha School” program.
 She is the head of the Family Program Committee incorporating children’s involvement in the All-Sangha Ceremonies and Holidays.
 She also currently sends out the weekly newsletters and e-alerts and updates the website and calendar with current and upcoming events.